icyflame21/Swiggy_Clone/README.md

 * Components are used from  material UI
     https://mui.com/components/

-* Current Location status are fetched using OpenWeatherMap Api https://openweathermap.org/api
+* Current Location status are fetched using OpenWeatherMap API https://openweathermap.org/api

 * To have interactive and customised maps along with searching ability
     https://github.com/visgl/react-map-Gl

 ## Creator  😇

 - 👤 [Biswaranjan](https://www.github.com/icyflame21)